Murder of Carol Stuart: Possible motives

 Over the course of a decade, Charles Stuart had risen from a short-order cook to a fur salon manager who made more than $100,000 a year.
 After his death, police and the media speculated that he may have been consumed by ambition and greed.
 He had spoken to several friends about needing money to open his own restaurant and he took a course on "Buying and Operating a Restaurant Successfully."
 He complained to his friend David MacLean that his wife refused to get an abortion and that he was worried she would not resume her career after the baby was born.
 There was also speculation that Charles was having an affair with a 22-year-old colleague, Deborah Allen, who visited him in the hospital and kept a journal for him chronicling "the things he was missing."
+Allen denied having an affair with Stuart and it was never proven otherwise.

 In a New York Times article, Harvard psychologist Robert Coles described Stuart as "an extreme example of a psychopath, an antisocial personality with little sense of remorse, a propensity to lie and often an ability to deceive others into believing his fantasies."
 In most psychopaths, said Coles, "there is cruelty and callousness, but Stuart [outdid] that."

 In January 1990, The Boston Globes Mike Barnicle wrote that Prudential Financial had issued a check for $482,000 as the life insurance payout for Carol's policy.
 The New York Times later reported there was no such policy.
 Charles did receive $82,000 from a life insurance policy through Carol's law firm and had applied to collect $100,000 from a second life insurance policy with The Travelers Companies.

 After his release from the hospital, Charles began spending money on a new Nissan Maxima car and women's jewelry, including diamond solitaire earrings and a gold brooch.
 "It struck me as funny, because why would he be shopping?" said the salesman who sold him the brooch.
 "He didn't express any grief at all."